isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 3. What are the clinics travellers can go to for their Day 3 and Day 7 tests?

-They can visit any of the designated clinics.
-They are required to undergo their COVID-19 PCR test by 1500 hours (Singapore time) on each day.
+They can visit any of the <a href="https://www.moh.gov.sg/docs/librariesprovider5/covid19_test_providers/approved-covid-19-pcr-swab-provider16aug.pdf">designated clinics</a>.
+They are required to undergo their COVID-19 PCR test *by 1500 hours (Singapore time) on each day*.

 #### 4. Can a traveller go to a clinic that is not within the list of designated clinics?

-No, travellers must only go to the designated clinics.
+No, travellers must only go to the <a href="https://www.moh.gov.sg/docs/librariesprovider5/covid19_test_providers/approved-covid-19-pcr-swab-provider16aug.pdf">designated clinics</a>.

 #### 5. How do travellers book their appointments for their Day 3 and Day 7 tests?